alvinnws/advent-of-code/README.md

 Brute force would really have been impossible -- a casual 229 trillion button presses.
 My final answer is not a general solution, it requires one to break the input into parts manually.
 I did check with reddit regarding the method as I wanted to know I was on the right track before scanning the input by hand, and it seems the majority used such a tactic.
 5 more days.
 ### 21-1
 A simple BFS algorithm settled this puzzle.
 Not a stranger to BFS in AOC, and I suspect the next part may ask the man to walk a billion steps or something similar.
+### 21-2
+Well it was similar to walking a billion times.
+But 26 million steps in an infite plane.
+Figured out most of the math, but required external help to cross the line.
+Most of the issue was in forgetting to account for the offset in starting position (middle rather than 0,0).
+This was largely a math issue rather than a coding issue for me.